Progressive Update Guided Interdependent Networks for Single Image Dehazing: Progressive Update Guided Dehazing (PUG-D)

-In our proposed approach, there are three trainable architectures: the transmission map estimation model, the atmospheric light estimation model, and the dehazing network with updater mechanism.
-Instead of training the whole network together, we divide the training procedure into three stages.
+Our proposed dehazing system is trained in three stages with the last stage being a fine-tuning stage.
+The transmission map and atmospheric light estimators are trained first and then the dehazing module with the updater and dehazing networks is trained end-to-end.
+Instead of training the whole framework in one stage, we divide the training procedure into three stages.
 This is done as we experimentally found that training the whole system as one from the beginning makes the convergence slow, and the training gets stuck in poor local minima.
-The required different objective functions possibly push the training in different directions producing small gradient magnitudes.
-Therefore, we train each of the three networks with separately with the relevant objective functions.
-In the first stage, the transmission map and atmospheric light estimators are trained separately.
-In the second stage, the dehazing network is trained separately using the reconstruction loss.
-In the third stage, all the three trained networks are fine-tuned considering them together with the multiple objective functions.
-This fine-tuning, which is carried out at a lower learning rate, is performed to introduce fine dependencies between the three networks.
-Fine-tuning them together allows us to achieve the best performance from our entire dehazing system, while remaining in the local vicinity of the solutions provided by the individual trainings.
-Similar stage-wise training has been successfully adopted in different applications~\cite{barshan2015stage, eitel2015multimodal, zhang2018densely} earlier.
+The different objective functions involved possibly push the training in different directions producing detrimentally small gradient magnitudes.

+So, in the first stage, the transmission map and atmospheric light estimators are trained separately with their respective loss functions.
+In the second stage, the updater networks and the dehazing network in the dehazing module are trained jointly using the reconstruction loss $\mathcal{L}$ in an end-to-end manner.
+In the third stage, all five trained networks in the entire system are fine-tuned considering them together with the three different objective functions.
+This fine-tuning, which is carried out at a lower learning rate, is performed to introduce intricate dependencies between all the five networks performing the initial estimations of transmission map and atmospheric light, their updating and the dehazing.
+Fine-tuning them together allows us to achieve the best performance from our entire dehazing system, while remaining in the local vicinity of the solutions provided by the three individual trainings.
+The training details of our approach are provided in Section~\ref{sec: implement}.